williamahartman/Jamepad/README.md

 - The order of gamepads on Windows is not necessarily the order they were plugged in.
 XInput controllers will always appear before DirectInput controllers, regardless of when they were plugged in.
 This means that the player numbers associated with each controller can change unexpectedly if XInput controllers are plugged in or disconnected while DirectInput controllers are present.
 - If using getState() in ControllerManager, a new ControllerState is instantiated on each call.
 For some games, this could pose a problem.
 - For now, when we build SDL, the  dynamic API stuff is disabled.
 This seems bad and should probably change.
 I just don't know how to get it to work through JNI with that stuff enabled.

+#### Latest changes in 1.3

+* Uses new rumble API and depreciates the old haptics API.
+* Based on SDL 2.0.9
+* Changes to build system.
+* Remove Mac32 and Lin32 builds.
+* Creating portable binaries for Linux is a minefield at the best of times so we need to do some testing on different Linux distros to make sure they work.

 ## Using Jamepad

 #### Getting Jamepad